 We all know, alcoholics don’t truly love the bottle.
 Again, it’s more like a codependent relationship with the bottle in which they cannot leave but it kills them to stay.

 Still, the bottle does become like a mistress in a marriage and a priority over family, friends and other responsibilities, as well as self.
 Even with regard to functioning alcoholics who manage to maintain a successful career, alcohol is the first to receive their attention any moment they are free to give it.
 It is their most prized and protected relationship.
 And, for the record, the latter explains the level of defensiveness encountered when anyone speaks against or threatens it.

 Active alcoholics are self-centered to the point of being easily labeled narcissistic.
 Even though there is no real love for themselves, they often demand all the attention via victimization, manipulation and dramatic antics.
 Thus, the world must revolve around them.

 Additionally, they are impulsive and want instant gratification.
 As such, they don't play the tape the whole way through, which is another way of saying that they don't think about the consequences of their actions and how they will impact others or the future.

 Learning how to love again or for the first time takes work, and it takes more than merely getting sober.
-Personal growth, healing and spiritual reconnection are all a necessary part of the process.
+Personal growth, healing and spiritual reconnection are all necessary parts of the process.
 They are expressions of love in action toward self, and the journey forward is about learning to love you.